 But as these 17 referral marketing statistics have shown, your brand will see some serious revenue increases from actively encouraging referrals.
 Not only does a referral create a new customer, but it reinforces brand loyalty and helps retain existing customers.

-To learn more about designing a successful loyalty and referral strategy in the digital economy, sign up for the Digital Loyalty Academy today.
-Free access for the first 700 students.
+To learn more about designing a successful loyalty and referral strategy in the digital economy, sign up for the Digital Loyalty Academy today or visit here to learn more about the SaaSquatch platform.